Industry Insights

 4.4 Workflow Automation

 Well-designed pathology LIS systems can also scale to accommodate growing test volumes, new AI modules, and external collaborations.
-The LIS system becomes the foundation upon which truly digital, integrated pathology thrives by ensuring data flows smoothly between different departments and stakeholders.
+The LIS lab solution becomes the foundation upon which truly digital, integrated pathology thrives by ensuring data flows smoothly between different departments and stakeholders.

 5. Benefits of a Fully Integrated Digital Pathology Ecosystem